 While completing your major, you will be eligible for an internship in a business.
 Our accounting students have interned at major public accounting firms across the country, as well as at corporations in the Minneapolis/St. Paul metropolitan area and in St. Cloud, Minn.
 Faculty members encourage participation and will be happy to work with you if you are interested in an internship.

 The members of the accounting and finance faculty are interested in your future and in how best to help you prepare for an accounting career.
 They are also thoroughly trained in current accounting practices.
 They are eager to discuss ways in which accounting and finance electives can enhance the career possibilities of non-majors.
 Teaching does not stop when class is over, and professors are happy to meet with students informally to discuss problems or explain concepts.
 All faculty members have experience in some area of accounting or finance work outside of teaching.
 Their professional experience represents a cross-section of the opportunities available in accounting: some have worked as auditors in public accounting firms, other as tax specialists or consultants, and as accountants in private industry.

-To get an accounting and finance major you need to complete the following: a two-semester introductory accounting course; cost, tax, intermediate 1 & 2, financial accounting theory, and advanced accounting; auditing or accounting information systems; and supporting courses in computer science, mathematics, and economics.
+To get an accounting major you need to complete the following: a two-semester introductory accounting course; cost, tax, intermediate 1 & 2, financial accounting theory, and advanced accounting; auditing or accounting information systems; and supporting courses in computer science, mathematics, and economics.

 Besides college-sponsored activities, many majors are active in the Accounting Club.
 The club sponsors guest speakers and visits to accounting firms and companies, and hosts informal get-togethers.